alphagov/email-alert-service/README.md

 ## Technical documentation

-Messages are read from the `published_documents` exchange which carries documents published from Whitehall or Publisher via the Content Store, soon to be all publishing applications.
+Messages are read from the `published_documents` exchange which carries documents published from all publishing applications via the content-store.

 When the service detects a published document which was tagged to one or more topics, it builds an email message, and passes it to email-alert-api.